ririyad/javascript-with-test/README.md

 _This repository is still at experimental stage._

-Practice JavaScript with test
+Practice JavaScript with testing.

 ## TODO

-- Run all test file within a test directory https://gist.github.com/timoxley/1721593
+- Run all test files within a test directory https://gist.github.com/timoxley/1721593

 ### Source Link